 - Disabled for 60 minutes after 9 incorrect attempts

 Let’s say your passcode is 2376.
 But you “think” your passcode is 2736 and repeatedly enter 2736 for 15 times straight.
 Does this disable your iPhone?
 NO!
 Why?
-Because your iPhone will become disabled only if you enter SIX (6) different incorrect passcodes. iPhone is smart.
-Very smart.
+Because iPhone is smart, it gets disabled only if you enter SIX (6) different incorrect passcodes.

-Let’s say your iPhone is disabled for reasons that you have no idea about.
+Let’s say your iPhone is disabled and you have no idea for reasons.
 Is there a way to unlock your iPhone?

-The answer to this question is a definite NO. Once you see “iPhone is disabled, connect to iTunes“, there’s no way you can unlock it.
+If restarting doesn’t fix “iPhone is disabled, connect to iTunes” issue, there’s no way you can unlock it.
 The only thing that will get you out of this situation is erasing your iPhone and starting over.
 But, if you have been smart enough to have your iPhone backed up to iCloud or iTunes, you are in luck!
 Using backup, you can restore your data after you erase all the data on your iPhone.
 But backup must have been created before the phone became disabled.
 There’s no way you can backup data after the iPhone is disabled.

 If your iPhone is disabled, you have no other option but to connect to iTunes/iCloud, erase the data and then restore the data if you have a backup.
 Using iTunes is recommended because it just saves you a lot of trouble.
 Using iCloud requires you to know your Apple ID and password.
 So, iTunes is simpler.